 - Medication: In some cases, doctors may prescribe certain medications to help control NASH.
 These may include:

 a.
-Insulin sensitizers: medications such as pioglitazone can improve insulin sensitivity and reduce liver fat in some individuals.
+Insulin sensitizers: medications can improve insulin sensitivity and reduce liver fat in some individuals.

 b.
 Vitamin E: vitamin E supplements have been shown to improve liver enzyme levels in some patients with NASH.

 c.
 Antioxidants: antioxidant supplements, such as vitamin C and vitamin E, may help protect liver cells from damage caused by oxidative stress.

 It is essential to remember that medications should always be prescribed and monitored by a qualified healthcare professional.

 - Weight loss medications: in cases of severe obesity, weight loss medications or bariatric surgery may be considered to help achieve significant weight reduction, which can positively impact NAFLD.